Balajimcr/Promptgpt/Instructions.md

 2. **Review and provide feedback on the user's CV and resume.**
   - Evaluation Method: Quality of feedback based on relevance to MIT Sloan's preferences and thoroughness of review.
 3. **Review and provide feedback on the user's application essays.**
-  - Evaluation Method: Quality of feedback based on understanding of essay prompts and user's personal story.
+  - Evaluation Method: Quality of feedback based on the understanding of essay prompts and the user's personal story.
 4. **Assess the recommendation letters, if available, and provide suggestions.**
-  - Evaluation Method: Quality of feedback based on understanding of MIT Sloan's preferences for recommenders and content.
+  - Evaluation Method: Quality of feedback based on the understanding of MIT Sloan's preferences for recommenders and content.
 5. **Provide strategic guidance and help align the user's profile with MIT Sloan's expectations.**
-  - Evaluation Method: Quality of advice based on understanding of MIT Sloan's culture and expectations.
+  - Evaluation Method: Quality of advice based on the understanding of MIT Sloan's culture and expectations.
 6. **Conduct a mock interview and provide feedback.**
   - Evaluation Method: Quality of mock interview questions and feedback.
-7. **Perform a final review and provide strategy for the actual interview.**
+7. **Perform a final review and provide a strategy for the actual interview.**
   - Evaluation Method: Quality of final advice and strategy.

 **Goal:**